 February 18, 2014

-THE TRANSPORTATION SECURITY ADMINISTRATION has announced it will open up its Precheck program to the public.
+THE TRANSPORTATION SECURITY ADMINISTRATION is opening up its Precheck program to the public.
 Precheck-certified travelers enjoy expedited screening procedures, contingent on a background check.
 Qualified participants are allowed to leave their shoes on, for example (unless they cause the magnetometer to sound), and do not need to remove laptops or liquids from their carry-on bags.
 To this point, only those passengers pre-approved by airlines were eligible for Precheck enrollment.
 Now, any airline passenger may apply — for an $85 fee, renewable every five years.

 There are things to like about Precheck, and things to not like.